thinknimble/embeddings-search-demo/README.md

 [![Built with Cookiecutter](https://img.shields.io/badge/built%20with-Cookiecutter-ff69b4.svg?logo=cookiecutter)](https://github.com/thinknimble/tn-spa-bootstrapper)

-# AI-Enabled Search Engine using LLM Embedding Vectors
+# AI-Enabled Search Engine using LLM Embeddings, Django, and pgvector

 A lot of people have asked us for ideas of how they can leverage Large Language Models (LLMs) for their business applications.
 A common example is to use the native language comprehension capabilities of LLMs to find matching content.
 This makes LLMs an excellent tool for search!